-During the six months ended June 30, 2023, we granted 7.8 million restricted stock units, or RSUs, with a total grant date fair value of \$66.4 million to various employees.
+During the nine months ended September 30, 2023, we granted 8.2 million restricted stock units, or RSUs, with a total grant date fair value of \$71.6 million to various employees.
 RSUs are measured based on the fair market value of the underlying stock on the date of grant and recognized as expense over the requisite service period.

-During the six months ended June 30, 2023, we also granted 1.3 million RSUs with performance conditions, or PSUs, to members of our senior leadership team.
+During the nine months ended September 30, 2023, we also granted 1.3 million RSUs with performance conditions, or PSUs, to members of our senior leadership team.
 Vesting of the PSUs is contingent upon the recipient's continuous employment over the requisite service period and is subject to fulfillment by the Company of predefined performance criteria.
 Such awards will be earned only if certain performance targets established by and under the direction of the compensation committee of the board of directors are met during the performance period.
 The number of PSUs subject to vesting is determined at the end of the performance period and may equal zero percent (0%) to one hundred and fifty percent (150%) of the target award based upon Company's achievement of certain revenue, profitability, and market share targets.
-If the performance criteria are achieved, 75% of the PSUs will vest on the date the compensation committee of the board of directors certifies achievement of the performance criteria, and the remaining 25% of the PSUs will vest on the one vear anniversary of such certification date.
+If the performance criteria are achieved, 75% of the PSUs will vest on the date the compensation committee of the board of directors certifies achievement of the performance criteria, and the remaining 25% of the PSUs will vest on the one year anniversary of such certification date.
 PSUs are measured based on the fair market value of the underlying stock on the date of grant and recognized as expense over the employee's requisite service period using graded vesting attribution method to the extent it is probable that the performance conditions will be achieved.
-We recognized \$1.6 million and \$1.7 million in stock-based compensation expense during three and six months ended June 30, 2023, respectively, related to these PSU awards.
-In the event of change-in-control (as defined in the employment agreement between the Company and each recipient of the performance award), the vesting conditions of PSUs will be modified resulting in a vesting of a greater of (i) one hundred percent (100%) of the target award, or (ii) the number of shares commensurate with the Company's market share for the trailing 12-month period ending on the date that is the end of the nearest month prior to the date of the change of control, provided that 75% of such PSUs will vest on June 30, 2024 and the remaining 25% of such PSUs will vest on June 30, 2025, subject to the recipients continuing to be service providers through each such date and accelerated if the acquirer does not assume the awards in an economically equivalent manner.
+At September 30, 2023, the awards were not probable of vesting, and, consequently, previously recognized stock-based compensation expense related to these PSU awards was reversed during three months ended September 30, 2023.
+In the event of a change-in-control (as defined in the employment agreement between the Company and each recipient of the performance award), the vesting conditions of the PSUs will be modified resulting in a vesting of a greater of (i) one hundred percent (100%) of the target award, or (ii) the number of shares commensurate with the Company's market share for the trailing 12-month period ending on the date that is the end that 75% of such PSUs will vest on June 30, 2024 and the remaining 25% of such PSUs will vest on June 30, 2025, subject to the recipients continuing to be service providers through each such date and accelerated if the acquirer does not assume the awards in an economically equivalent manner.